• Edit my profile

 Links

-E-Mail Google Scholar Experimental cognitive psychology Group
+E-Mail ORCID Google Scholar Experimental cognitive psychology Group

 Matthias Maalouli-Hartmann completed his doctoral studies in 2013 at the Psychological Institute of the University of Bern.
 He then worked as a research fellow in the Potsdam Embodied Cognition Group at the University of Potsdam, Germany.
 In 2016, he returned to the University of Bern, where he investigated various aspects of numerical processing by means of an Ambizione Fellowship of the Swiss Natianl Science Foundation.
 Since 2017, he has been working at UniDistance Suisse, where he teaches three modules in the Bachelor's program and one module in the Master's program of the German Psychology program.
 He conducts various research projects in the field of experimental cognitive psychology.